stashed/docs/docs/concepts/crds/repository.md

       from: Same
 ```

- Here is the `spec.usagePolicy` section of a Repository that allows referencing it from all namespaces,
+Here is an example of `spec.usagePolicy` that allows referencing it from all namespaces,
 ```yaml
 spec:
   usagePolicy: